csc7/PP4_CI_WQCS/README.md

 ___
 # 11 .
 Credits

+- Code Institute:

-- Code Institute: I have used the learning material in the course as a guide and reference.
+    - I have used the learning material in the course as a guide and reference.

+    - "I Think Therefore I Blog" project:
+        - models.py file copied from this project on December 20th, 2022 at 13:34.
+        - admin.py file copied from this project on December 20th, 2022 at 17:31.
+        - views.py file copied from this project on December 20th, 2022 at 17:50.
+        - blog.html file copied from Code Institute "I Think Therefore I Blog" project, index.html file, on December 20th, 2022 at 18:01.
+        - urls.py in app folder (/pp4_ci_wqcs), file copied from this project on December 20th, 2022 at 18:09.
+        - post_detail.htm file, copied from this project on December 20th, 2022 at 18:58.

 - Love Maths - Essentials Project, from Code Institute, as a guide, source of design, concepts and code for this project, especially for the Quiz page.